eclipse-edc/Connector/docs/developer/decision-records/2022-10-10-naming-conventions/README.md

 In addition, the _module name_ should give a hint what is in the module, without being too verbose.
 The earlier example would be a bad one, because "transfer-process" does not indicate what the contents could be.
-This is especially important because Maven's _artifactId_ must be equal to module names.
+This is especially important because we require the Maven's _artifactId_ to be equal to module names.

 Here are some bad examples:
 - `:core:common:transfer-process:validation`: bad because "validation" is likely to be not unique and isolated it only indicates that it has to do with validation, but not in _what context_.